linkfluence/radarly-py/docs/officialdoc/architecture/publicationsset.rst

 Get Localizations
 ^^^^^^^^^^^^^^^^^
-This method allows users to retrieve distribution of publications by geographical zones.
+This method allows users to retrieve the distribution of publications by geographical zones.
 Sends back a global JSON document with all the distributions and information about the locations (name, lang, lat, lng, population, etc…)